pmorie/node-documentation/README.writing_cartridges.md

 to use the bin/control file as a shim to call the correct versioned control file.

+OpenShift will create symlinks (see cp -srp) from the cartridge repository for the requested version when creating the gear's cartridge instance.
+Later (see Cartridge Locking) we'll describe how, as the cartridge author, you can customize this cartridge instance.

 ## Cartridge Metadata ##

-The `manifest.yaml` file is used by OpenShift to determine what features your cartridge requires and in turn publishes.
-OpenShift also uses fields in the `manifest.yml` to determine what data to present to the end user about your cartridge.
+The `manifest.yml` file is used by OpenShift to determine what features your cartridge requires and in turn publishes.
+OpenShift also uses fields in the `manifest.yml` to determine what data to present to the cartridge user about your cartridge.

 An example `manifest.yml` file: